fossxo/fossxo-gdd/source/overview/audience.rst

 Target Audience
 ###############

+Tic Tac Toe is targeted at casual gamers.

+New PC Gamers

 ..
 TODO:
     - Mostly for Casual players of all ages who want quick games.
     - Non serious